camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ### Camunda Spin

-The Camunda Spin plugin can be used to extend the engine functionality to de-/serialize object variables from and to JSON and XML.
+You can use the Camunda Spin plugin to extend the engine functionality to de-/serialize object variables from and to JSON and XML.
 For more information, see the [Spin Reference]({{< ref "/reference/spin/_index.md" >}}).

 #### Setup Spin